Table Of Contents

 - bleeding between periods

-Additionally it’s possible that the patch may cause a woman’s sexual desire to decrease over time because the patch affects a woman’s hormones.
+It is also possible that the patch may cause a woman’s sexual desire to decrease over time because the patch affects her hormones.

-The skin may also become irritated or have a reaction to where the patch is placed on the skin.
+In addition, the skin may become irritated or have a reaction to where the patch is placed on the body.

 Once a woman stops using the patch it can take one or two months for the period cycle to get back to normal.

 More serious side effects have warning signs.
-If you experience any of these issues below its important you contact a health care provider immediately:
+If you experience any of the issues below, contact your health care provider immediately:

 - trouble breathing